agentmorris/camera-trap-ml-survey/README.md

 Incorporated into a live experiment on Zooniverse; if annotators agreed with model, image was retired early (i.e., with fewer annotators).

+&ldquo;To process all experiment-eligible capture events, 49% fewer annotations by citizen scientists were required.
+Accounting for the non-eligible subjects for which the model supplied no opinion and thus were processed by the standard logic, 43% fewer annotations were needed to retire all images.&rdquo;

 Cross-validation was by sequence, not by location.
 I.e., the same locations appeared in training and test.

 Code and models available at: